ronaldbosma/mask-query-parameters-in-apim-and-agw/README.md

 Deploys an Azure API Management service and an Application Gateway with a Web Application Firewall (WAF) to show how to mask query parameters in logging.

-- See the `dataMasking` settings of the `apimInsightsDiagnostics` resource in [api-management.bicep](infra/modules/services/api-management.bicep) for how to mask the `subscription-key` query parameter in the request logs.
+- **API Management**: See the `dataMasking` settings of the `apimInsightsDiagnostics` resource in [api-management.bicep](infra/modules/services/api-management.bicep) for how to mask the `subscription-key` query parameter in the request logs.
-- See the `logScrubbing` setting of the resource `wafPolicy` in [application-gateway.bicep](infra/modules/services/application-gateway.bicep) for how to mask the `subscription-key` query parameter in the Application Gateway Firewall Logs.
+- **Application Gateway**: See the `logScrubbing` setting of the resource `wafPolicy` in [application-gateway.bicep](infra/modules/services/application-gateway.bicep) for how to mask the `subscription-key` query parameter in the Application Gateway Firewall Logs.

-  **IMPORTANT: The subscription key is still logged in the Application Gateway Access Logs.**
+  **IMPORTANT: The subscription key is still logged in the Application Gateway Access Logs.** Haven't found a way to mask it.

 By default, a Consumption tier API Management instance is deployed to reduce cost.
 This tier doens't support logging to the API Management Gateway Logs, even though you can deploy the diagnostics settings.